MousumiAria/ImmoEliza_HousePricePrediction/README.md

 * 6 days

 ## Dataset details:
-* DataSets used by scrapping Datas from The real estate company "ImmoEliza" in Belgium.
+* DataSets used by scrapping datas from the real estate company "ImmoEliza" in Belgium.
 The datasets contained approx(~10,000) house details including information like locality, type of property, price, area, no. of rooms, no. of bathrooms etc.

 ## Description: